mountainprotocol/tokens/README.md

 #### Public and External Functions

-- `initialize(string memory name_, string memory symbol_, uint256 initialShares)`: Initializes the contract.
+- `initialize(string memory name_, string memory symbol_, uint256 initialSupply)`: Initializes the contract.
 - `name()`: Returns the name of the token.
 - `symbol()`: Returns the symbol of the token.
 - `decimals()`: Returns the number of decimals the token uses.